 That means 72% of black kids will more likely grow up with less parental time, energy, financial support and accountability than kids who grow up in committed, lead-by-example, two-parent homes.

 Those kids then struggle more in school.
-And then have less opportunities as they get older.
+And then have fewer opportunities as they get older.
 And that lack of opportunity means they’re more likely to get involved with crime.
 And that means they’ll have more run-ins with police.

 The NFL players and Black Lives Matter groups talk about how the government and school systems are failing black kids.
 But kids from third worlds come to the US and excel in STEM careers.
 How?
 Why?